CogStack/MedCAT/README.md

 # <img src="https://github.com/w-is-h/cat/blob/master/media/cat-logo.png" width=45> oncept Annotation Tool

-A simple tool for concept annotation from UMLS or any other source, similar to BioYODIE or SemEHR.
+A simple tool for concept annotation from UMLS or any other source.

-### This is still experimental, it may not work all the time and code is not nicely organized and difficult to read.
+### This is still experimental

 ## How to use
 First export the path to the `cat` repo: